vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 The print event contains a message intended to be displayed to the caller.

-It includes the following keys:
+It includes the following key:

+mesg
-- mesg: The message to be displayed to the user.
+    The message to be displayed to the user.

 Example::